Ircama/epson_print_conf/.github/ISSUE_TEMPLATE/software-bug-report.md

 We do not accept questions about usage clarifications or requests to add new printers.

 **Additional context**
-Please feel free to add any other context about the problem here.
+Feel free to add any other context about the problem here.